 HQLA represent assets that can be easily and quickly converted into cash.
-Under the LCR Rule, assets may qualify as eligible HQLA if they are unencumbered, we have the operational capability to monetize the assets, and they are free of any other transfer restrictions.
+Under the LCR Rule, assets may qualify as eligible HQLA if they are unencumbered, are able to be monetized, and are free of any other transfer restrictions.
 Eligible HQLA are categorized based on their risk profile, market-based characteristics, and central bank eligibility, and are divided into three categories: Level 1, Level 2A and Level 2B.
 Level 1 assets generally include central bank reserves (less reserve requirements) and certain marketable securities issued or backed by sovereigns and central banks.
 Level 2A assets, which are subject to a 15% haircut, generally include certain securities backed by U.S. government-sponsored enterprises and securities issued by sovereigns or central bank which are not eligible for Level 1.
 Level 2B assets, subject to a 50% haircut, generally include certain corporate debt securities and publicly traded common equities.

 In addition, the LCR Rule prescribes that an institution cannot have more than 40% of HQLA in Level 2 assets and no more than 15% of its HQLA in Level 2B assets.
 To the extent an institution has excess Level 2A or Level 2B assets, that excess is not included in the HQLA amount used for purposes of computing the LCR.
 In addition, excess HQLA held at the Banks that are not transferable to non-bank affiliates are excluded per the LCR Rule.
+In the third quarter of 2018, we updated the methodology we employ to exclude the excess HQLA held at the Banks to better reflect our overall HQLA composition.
+As a result, there was a shift in the mix of our eligible Level 1 and Level 2A liquid assets compared to the second quarter of 2018.